Aashmeet/ml-end-to-end-workshop/README.md

 #### Install the AWS Amplify CLI
-`npm install -g @aws-amplify/cli`
+`npm install -g @aws-amplify/cli` cd amplify-sagemaker

+### Set up UI Environment

+The next steps will help you set up a project im an environment.The project contains the single page app, API GW/Lambda function.
+The flow is Amplify SPA -> API GW -> Lambda -> Sagemaker endpoint.

+#### Set up Amplify environment
+Set up your AWS resources the Amplify CLI:

+Go to the project directory

+`cd amplify-sagemaker`

 ### Additional set up:
 Before we start building our UI, we’ll also include Semantic UI components for React to give us components that will help make our interface look a bit nicer.
 Go to thr actual project folder and run the below command .

 `npm install --save semantic-ui-react`
+`npm install –save`

 Now the environment is ready with all the required installs